ÓFEIGUR family-run workshop

 On Skólavörðustígur, Reykjavik´s most versitile shopping street, is a green beautifully

 restored timber house from 1881.
 It houses a family and family business of master

 goldsmiths – father Ófeigur and a son Bolli – as well as a master dressmaker; Hildur the

 mother.
 Here they all have their own small working space where they design and make

 their very unique pieces; the men mostly out of metals such as gold, silver and titanium

-pieces out of soft materials and her speciality is hats.
+Hildur makes her pieces out of soft materials and her specialty is hats.
 Each of her hat is unique and

 handmade out of wool and lined with cotton, most with drawstring for adjustable size.

 She also makes classic dresses out of material that makes the dress especially nice fitting